 These features can be expensive and time-consuming to build and also require yearly maintenance, but the rewards of having them outweigh the work involved.
 Without the sounds of a water feature you may wonder: what is missing?

 Water features can also help cool down the air in hot weather.
+Plus they are a source for emergency water to keep your food crops going if disaster strikes or you are under severe watering restrictions.

 If you want to start off small, there are self-contained fountains you can buy.
 Just set them up, fill with water and plug them in.